agglayer/e2e/tests/pectra/test_vectors/README.md

 ## Modifications

-In order to pass the tests, these small modifications had been done to test vectors to match exact error response:
+In order to pass the tests, all test vectors for fails had been to be modified.

-- File fail-mul_G1_bls.json:
-    - Test bls_g1mul_g1_not_in_correct_subgroup:
+All expected errors in the format:

-        - ExpectedError: "g1 point is not on correct subgroup"
+    - gX point is not in the correct subgroup

-- File fail-mul_G2_bls.json:
-    - Test bls_g2mul_g2_not_in_correct_subgroup:
+Had been to be reformated to:

-        - ExpectedError: "g2 point is not on correct subgroup"
+    - gX point is not on correct subgroup

+To match tha answer given by op-geth